Frequently Asked Questions

 Should the HSR/s be on the Health and Safety Committee and who else should be part of the committee?

-The WHS Act outlines who should be on the Health & Safety Committee.
-(WHS Act 2011 s 76, Constitution of committee)
+The WHS Act outlines who should be on the Health and Safety Committee (see section 76, Constitution of committee).

 (a) If there is a health and safety representative at a workplace and the representative consents to being a member – the representative; and